duaraghav8/Ethlint/docs/developer-guide.rst

 Writing a Core Rule
 *******************

-To write a core rule for Solium, please start by raising an issue on `github <https://github.com/duaraghav8/Solium>`_ describing you proposal.
+To write a core rule for Solium, please start by raising an issue on `github <https://github.com/duaraghav8/Solium>`_ describing your proposal.
 You can check out some of the rules in the roadmap in our `Rules Wishlist <https://github.com/duaraghav8/Solium/issues/44>`_.

 .. note::
 	Solium is currently written entirely in ES5.
 We plan to `move to ES6 <https://github.com/duaraghav8/Solium/issues/76>`_ but for now, please write all the JS code you'd be contributing to solium core in ES5.